Welcome to PayPal!

-- we may keep your account information in our database for the purpose of fulfilling our legal obligations; and
+- We may keep your account information in our database for the purpose of fulfilling our legal obligations.

 If you are the legal representative of an incapacitated or deceased account holder, please Contact Us for assistance.

-- the service or feature must be discontinued sooner as required by law or a third-party relationship; or
+- The service or feature must be discontinued sooner as required by law or a third-party relationship.

 If you are a consumer, you have the right to withdraw from the User Agreement without giving any reason and without penalty within 14 days of your account being opened.
 To do so, you must, within these 14 days, follow the process to close your account which will end the User Agreement.
 PayPal thinks consumers should have the choice to use our services or not so we don’t lock you into a contract.
 This is why, in addition to these mandatory rights, even after 14 days, you can end your agreement by closing your account.
 By making use of our services during the 14-day withdrawal period you require our services to be provided before the end of the 14-day right of withdrawal period.
 You will have to pay fees for the services you used (including during the 14-day withdrawal period) up until you close your account and withdraw your balance, if any.
 All pending transactions will be cancelled when you close your account.
 See the section “Closing your PayPal account” in the User Agreement for more details.

-All money in your account is legally termed “electronic money”, which is recognised throughout the European Economic Area as a form of money suitable for use online.
+All money in your account is legally termed “electronic money”, which is recognized throughout the European Economic Area as a form of money suitable for use online.

 You can use a funding source as a way to pay us to obtain electronic money in your account or to receive withdrawals from your account, as further outlined in this user agreement (see in particular Adding or Withdrawing Money and Funding your Payment.